ea-ae/under/README.md

 ### Configuration

-Go into the `python manage.py shell` and create a new game model with the name 'alpha':
+Go into the `python manage.py shell` and create a new game model named 'alpha':
 ```python
 from game.models import WarfareGame
 game = WarfareGame(name='alpha')